Abdufato/Hello-World/README.md

 # Hello-World

-I am
+Good afternoon

-I like KCF
+I like KCF because it has a lot of chicken.
+While learning and translate through yandex